 There’s actually more!
 It also comes with 18 continuous levels of stimulation and a whopping 36 for momentary stimulation.
 Overloaded with features this dog training collar is if you ask us.

-- Good quality materials used for both the collar and transmitter.
+Good quality materials are used for both the collar and transmitter.

 PetSafe Stubborn Dog In-Ground Fence for Dogs and Cats